inato/fp-ts-cheatsheet/README.md

 You could use `flatten` to transform an `Option<Option>` (or an `Array<Array>` etc) but we will more likely use `chain`

 Chain will unwrap the value, apply the function and then combine the initial context with the new context.
 That's it.
-What's implied is in order to combine, you ccan only chain functions that returns "roughly" the same context as the original one.
+What's implied is in order to combine, you can only chain functions that returns "roughly" the same context as the original one.
 IE, you `Either.chain` on functions returning Either.

 `chain` takes a function as parameter (the function transforming the value) and can then be applied to the value.